-Police oppression and beating, court persecution and imprisonment for protection of a greenery
+Police oppression and beating, court persecution, and imprisonment for protection of greenery

-In 2010 the city of Banja Luka surprised its citizens when the politicians decided to sell the only remaining green area in the city center to Grand Trade company for BAM 2.2 million, approximately € 1.1 million.
-Nobody asked about the public opinion.
-Fully grown endemic trees (serbian spruce among others) were cut down and the popular green leisure area, referred to as “Picin Park”, transformed into a construction site for an enormous office complex.
+In 2010, the city of Banja Luka was surprised by its citizens when they decided to sell the only remaining green area in the city center to the Grand Trade Company for BAM 2.2 million, approximately € 1.1 million.
+Nobody asked the public about their opinion.
+Fully grown endemic trees (Serbian spruce among others) were cut down by the popular green leisure area, referred to as "Picin Park," a construction site for an enormous office complex.

-“We are the voice of every citizen who is denied of his rights.”
+"We are the voice of every citizen who is denied his rights."

-Besides the marching protests the initiative of citizens has found out certain major discrepancies in the case.
-The provided construction permit only included the lower two floors of the complex - something completely unheard of by the law.
+Apart from the marching protests, the citizens' initiative has found some major discrepancies in the case.
+The construction permit that was issued only included the lower two floors of the complex-- something completely unheard of in the law.

-Having an enormous public support, the "walkers" have continued to assemble for the next one hundred days.
-At some point astonishing number of three thousand people gathered to openly express their disagreement.
+With enormous public support, the "walkers" continued to assemble for the next 100 days.
+At one point, an astonishing number of 3,000 people gathered to openly express their disagreement.

-Citizens were again shocked when the state began to demonstrate power over them.
-Police prevented people from marching toward governmental buildings as well as to gather in the park, although the "walkers" have never been violent.
+Citizens were again shocked when they began to demonstrate their power over them.
+The police prevented people from marching toward government buildings, as well as gathering in the park, although the "walkers" were never violent.

-The case resulted in several activists being prosecuted at Basic Court of Banja Luka for road traffic offences.
-In January 2014 the court found several activists guilty and sentenced them to a fine and obligation to bear the costs of proceedings.
-Some of them pleaded guilty at the very beginning of a trial and therefore were sentenced to a milder verdicts.
+The case was raised by several activists being prosecuted at the court of Banja Luka for road traffic offences.
+In January of 2014, the court found several activists guilty, and sentenced them to a fine and to bear the cost of the proceedings.
+Some of them pled guilty at the very beginning of the trial and, therefore, received milder sentences.

-"The trial very well reflects the situation in the society.
+“The trial reflects the situation very well.
 What can be done when

-the powerful ones plot wildly against the interests of mere citizens?”
+powerful people fence wildly against the interests of average citizens?"

-Three of the activists filed an appeal to the District Court of Banja Luka.
-Acting upon the activists’ appeal, in June 2014 the District Court of Banja Luka revoked the Basic Court’s decision due to statute of limitations.
+Three of the activists filed an appeal to the district court of Banja Luka.
+Acting upon the activists' appeal, in June of 2014, the district court of Banja Luka revoked the basic court's decision under the statute of limitations.

 My name is Zeljko Vulic and I can't get home

-By now, one might think this case should not be getting any worse, but wait until you hear the testimony of local car repair service owner Zeljko Vulic, for his story is one of the especially preposterous.
-At the time of construction of the Grand Trade, the workers have barred the access to his family home and the office building as well.
+By now, one may think this case should not be getting any worse, but wait until you hear the testimony of the local car repair service owner, Zeljko Vulic, for his story is especially preposterous one.
+At the time of the construction of the Grand Trade building, the workers barred access to his family home and the office building as well.

-Soon enough he demanded justice and restoration of the public road.
+Soon, he will need justice and restoration of the public road.

-When protesting against the usurpation of his property, Vulic was arrested during which he and his son were beaten up in front of Zeljko’s mother.
-The courts have not recognized him as a victim of despotism nor did qualify him for compensation.
-On the contrary, in October 2016 Basic Court of Banja Luka sentenced him to a three-month imprisonment.
+When protesting against his property, Vulic was arrested and his son was beaten up in front of Zeljko's mother.
+The courts have not recognized him as a victim of despotism, nor did they decide that he should qualify for compensation.
+On the contrary, in October 2016, the basic court of Banja Luka sentenced him to three months imprisonment.

 “I had to remember each moment, even before the event

-Now, Zeljko Vulic is waiting for an appellate decision of the District Court in Banja Luka.
+Now, Zeljko Vulic is waiting for the decision of the district court in Banja Luka.

 When justice finally arrived

-Since then, the convicted businessman has been avoiding justice and frequently publishing statements in various media, saying he will reveal his companions and the details of the fraud soon enough.
+Since then, the convicted businessman has been avoiding justice and often publishing statements in various media, saying he will reveal his companions and details of the fraud soon enough.

-In the end, Radisic returned back to Bosnia and Herzegovina, voluntarily surrendered to the authorities and allowed the justice to be served upon him.
+In the end, Radisic returned to Bosnia and Herzegovina, surrendered voluntarily to the authorities, and allowed justice to be served upon him.
 It is not yet clear how he managed to return to the country unnoticed by the border police and the prosecuting authorities.

-"However, it is not yet clear how the 'wanted' man managed cross the borders
+"However, it is not yet clear how the 'wanted' man managed to cross the borders

 unnoticed by the border police and the prosecuting authorities."

 Although the protest did not stop the construction itself, it has mobilized thousands of citizens.
-The "Park is Ours" initiative has gradually transformed into a collective movement campaigning for broader structural changes such as larger government accountability or social and economic reforms.
+The “Park is Ours” initiative has been transformed into a collective movement campaigning for broader structural changes, such as greater government accountability, or social and economic reforms.

-BiH 08/06/2013 Želko Vulić, the man tortured by Dodik’s police: Policeman finger-stabbed my eye and I went mad!
+BiH 08/06/2013 Želko Vulić, the man tortured by Dodik's shelf: Policeman finger-stabbed my eye and I went mad!
 (Tacno.net)

 BiH 26/07/2013 Fight for aroad: Željko Vulić and his sons were brought in (Kurir.rs)